← Back to blog

 Failure mode clustering.
 Export narrative text for a set of reports and look for recurring keywords: "battery," "software," "fracture," "leak," "alarm."
 Manual review is time-consuming but reveals patterns that structured fields miss.

-Predicate device research.
+Predicate Device research.
 Before submitting a 510(k), search MAUDE for adverse events associated with your predicate device.
 FDA reviewers may ask about the safety history of your predicate — knowing that data in advance strengthens your submission.

 Limitations of MAUDE Data